 Cash flows are included in the Prospective Statement of Cash Flows on a gross basis.
-The GST component of cash flows arising from investing and financing activities, which is recoverable from, or payable to, the Inland Revenue Department, is classified as operating cash flows.
+The GST component of cash flows arising from investing and financing activities, which is recoverable from, or payable to, the IRD, is classified as cash flows from operating activities.

-s) Changes in accounting policies
+u) Changes in accounting policies